 3. Browse Your Design Concept

-Pondering over what design you want the t-shirt to have can be a time taking process.
-You might already have a few ideas about what you want to do, but you can always take some time to browse some latest t-shirt design ideas.
+Finding the designs to print on a T-shirt is the most creative yet daunting task.
+You might already have a few ideas about what you want to do, but in any case, you should take some time to browse the internet for some latest T-shirt design ideas.

-Dribbble is one of our favorite websites to look for design inspiration.
-Apart from that, you can browse Behance and Pinterest to find some new ideas.
+Dribbble is one of our favorite websites for design inspiration, but you can also browse Behance and Pinterest to find some new ideas.

 3.1 Company’s Logo